refinedev/refine/documentation/docs/core/hooks/realtime/use-subscription/index.md

 :::info-tip

-**refine** use this hook internally in data hooks to `subscribe` Realtime data.
+**Refine** use this hook internally in data hooks to `subscribe` Realtime data.
 You can refer liveProvider's [Integrated Hooks][integrated-hooks] section for more information.

 :::